toaderflorin/eksia/_posts/2020-01-12-scaling-sql.markdown

 Whatever strategy we use, there is always some delay and problems associated with this.

-Using a sharding map we can have more users share the same VM.
-But what happens if the data for one user is too big for one shard (in our particular case, say he or she posts a lot or gets a lot of comments)?
+Another complication is that of *hotspots* -- using a sharding map we can have more users share the same node, but what happens if the data for one user is too big for one shard (in our particular case, say we have a celebrity that gets a lot of traffic)?
 In that case our sharding key would be a combination of the *user-id* and the *post-id*.
 Regardless of how you're structuring your data, there's probably no escaping multi shard queries such as when you want to build a feed of the content your people you are following.
 You still want to limit the number of queries as much as possible, create a list of shards for the people a user follows and then send requests in batches to each shard and order them on the client.
 Taking the user's location (country) into account when generating the shard key can also be helpful because it's likely that users from one country will mostly follow users from the same country so that helps with optimization.
 And of course analytics and reports shouldn't use live data, they should use some form of data warehouse or data lake.